gokulmInfy/m2x-arduino/README.md

 M2XStreamClient m2xClient(&client, m2xKey);
 ```

-In the M2XStreamClient, 4 types of API functions are provided here:
+In the M2XStreamClient, the following API functions are provided:

-* `send`: Send stream value to M2X
+* `updateStreamValue`: Send stream value to M2X server
+* `postDeviceUpdates`: Post values from multiple streams to M2X server
-* `receive`: Receive stream value from M2X
+* `listStreamValues`: Receive stream value from M2X server
-* `updateLocation`: Send location value of a feed to M2X
+* `updateLocation`: Send location value of a device to M2X server
-* `readLocation`: Receive location values of a feed from M2X
+* `readLocation`: Receive location values of a device from M2X server
+* `deleteValues`: Delete stream values from M2X server

 Returned values
 ---------------